Can BJP counter Rafale with Bofors: Two contentious deals that are very different

 The Congress-led United Progressive Alliance government had put out a tender for 126 fighter jets and had planned to buy 18 Rafale fighters in fly-away condition from Dassault, with the remaining to be built in India along with the state-owned Hindustan Aeronautics Limited.

 In 2015, however, on a visit to France, Modi announced a completely new deal, in which India would be getting 36 Rafale jets from France, all in fly-away condition.
-Under the terms of this Rs 59,000 crore deal, all the planes would be built in France, but Dassault would have to offset about 50% of that cost in India.
-In this case, Dassault has to ensure that 50% of the Rs 59,000 crore that India will be paying it for the Rafale aircraft ends up being invested in the Indian defence system.
+Under the terms of this Rs 59,000 crore deal, all the planes would be built in France, but Dassault would have to offset about 50 per cent of that cost in India.
+In this case, Dassault has to ensure that 50 per cent of the Rs 59,000 crore that India will be paying it for the Rafale aircraft ends up being invested in the Indian defence system.

 'Hurt by what PM said about Rajiv Gandhi', says Sam Pitroda